-My aim is to establish a strong relationship with the child so that they feel secure enough to share worries and concerns when they are ready to do so.
+I am currently working as school counsellor in two primary schools and here my aim is to establish a strong relationship with the child so that they feel secure enough to share worries and concerns when they are ready to do so.

 Fundamentally, in my work with children, my therapeutic approach is informed by attachment theory which emphasises the crucial developmental significance of the relationships and experiences of early childhood.